Welcome To The Website for the Toledo Chapter of Phi Delta Kappa #1037

 Meeting topics include: Future Educator's Association, bullying, bipolar issues, visiting educators from Poland and Russia, classroom introduction to China tour, Value Added Instruction, Book Review, tours of new Toledo venues, cooperation with the University of Toledo College of Education Alumni Association, holiday entertainment and wine tasting.

-Scholarships: $250 research grant to a member doing innovative work in a classroom/ school. $500 to a graduating senior majoring in education. $500 to a University student ready to do student teaching.
+Scholarships: $250 research grant to a member doing innovative work in a classroom/ school. $500 to a graduating senior majoring in education who has been a part of one of the "Teaching Profession Classes" in our area High Schools.

 Service Projects: Teaming with the Future Educators Association to participate in bowl-a-thon with Big Brothers/ Big Sisters; Book collection for Katrina damaged school; Collection of educational materials for primary school needy students; The chapter sponsors International FEA membership for eight area high school chapters of Future Educators Association.

-Recognition: The Toledo Chapter has been recognized for exemplary service from International; Consistently recognized for giving to the Educational Foundation.
+Recognition: The Toledo Chapter has been recognized for exemplary service from International and has consistently been recognized for giving to the Educational Foundation.

-The chapter has been recognized for the Service, Leadership and Research efforts through Region E which involves chapters in Ohio, Indiana and West Virginia.
+The chapter had also been recognized for the Service, Leadership and Research efforts through Region E which involved chapters in Ohio, Indiana and West Virginia.

 Dues: $ 95 per year; Members receive the Kappan Magazine along with